adrigispen/Boggle-NYT-clones/README.md

 ### Boggle todos:

 - Speed mode - need an 'End Game' button?
 How to end speed mode?
-- Make it look better - CSS
+- Refactor CSS (it's terrible)
 - Remove word highlights and errors after timeout (half a second?)
-- Refactor 'findWords' to go through each word in the dictionary, rather than trying BFS
+- Refactor method to find whether a word is on the board - not DRY
 - Stop using API??
 Use dictionary instead
-- Configure dictionary to not allow proper nouns, see what settings are possible

 ### Next up